bairbanu/Semantic_Versioning/README.md

 #### Methods

 getMajor(), getMinor(), getPatch(), getPreRelease(), getMetadata()
-- these returns the related section of the semantic version
+- these return the related section of the semantic version

 convert()
 - converts this SemVar into its string representation